Access Audits & Accessibility Appraisals

 Visual indication / decals to any glazing capable of being mistaken for an opening

 ‘Affected part’ audit reports provide detailed descriptions and photographs of the non-compliances identified.
-We also provide advice as to whether any existing elements that do not fully meet the deemed-to-satisfy provisions might be appropriate for a ‘dispensation’ or acceptance under a performance solution, subject to agreement from the approval authority.
+We also provide advice as to whether any existing elements that do not fully meet the deemed-to-satisfy provisions might be appropriate for acceptance under a performance solution, subject to agreement from the approval authority.